rayannott/dollargame/README.md

 There is also a command line providing functionality to delete, reset, change the existing games or get in-depth statistics on them.
 Try 'help' to learn more.

 ### Open window
-You will see the table of green panels which show games' information: number, an amount of nodes and edges and how many times they have been solved before; moreover, the best of those solutions is shown (measured by the number of moves: less is better).
+You will see the table of green panels which show games' information: number, an amount of nodes and edges and how many times they have been solved before; moreover, the best of those solutions is shown (measured by the number of moves: fewer is better).
 Scroll the mousewheel or use the 'u'/'d' buttons to navigate.
+When hovering a panel hold shift to glimpse a preview of the game.
 Click a panel to proceed.

+Alternatively, one can open a game by typing its number using a keyboard and pressing RETURN.